rleh/rleh.github.io/_posts/2016-06-23-Qt-Creator-Tutorial-for-XPCC.markdown

 title:  "How to use QT Creator for XPCC development"
 date:   2016-06-23 21:30:00
 categories: xpcc development
-description: This tutorial show how to adapt the Qt Creator IDE for developing and comfortable debugging XPCC projects
+description: This tutorial shows how to adapt the Qt Creator IDE for developing and comfortable debugging XPCC projects
 ---

-This tutorial show how to adapt the Qt Creator IDE for developing and comfortable debugging XPCC projects on STM32 microcontrollers.
+This tutorial shows how to adapt the Qt Creator IDE for developing and comfortable debugging XPCC projects on STM32 microcontrollers.

 In this tutorial I use xpccs *blink* example project for the STM32F072B Discovery board.
-If want to use a STM32F3 or STM32F4 microcontroller create a *OpenOCD provider*, *Device* and *Kit* for each microcontroller family.
+If you want to use a STM32F3 or STM32F4 microcontroller, create a *OpenOCD provider*, *Device* and *Kit* for each microcontroller family.

 ### Installation

-Install Qt creator version 4.0 or above and the GCC ARM Embedded toolchain inclusive GDB.
+Install Qt creator version 4.0 or above and the GCC ARM Embedded toolchain including GDB.

 ```
 sudo dnf install qtcreator arm-none-eabi-gcc arm-none-eabi-gdb